Brandon House: History

 In 1798, the XY Company built Fort La Souris on the opposite (south) bank of the river.
 In 1804 the NWC absorbed the XY Company and Fort Assiniboine was moved to the Fort La Souris site.
 In 1801 the NWC built a small post about half a mile upstream.

 The HBC established this one in May 1811 on the south side of the river six miles above the mouth of the Souris.
 Peter Fidler (explorer) was in charge from 1811/1812 to 1819.
 In May 1816, during the so-called Pemmican War, Cuthbert Grant and his men seized a load of pemmican coming down from Fort Qu'Appelle, Saskatchewan and then plundered Brandon House and took their loot across the river to Fort La Souris.
 The following year the fort was almost completely destroyed by fire, but Peter Fidler began rebuilding it in 1817.
 By 1821, there was a cart trail north of the river that was used in preference to canoes.
 When the two companies merged in 1821 Brandon House was moved across the river to Fort La Souris.
 In 1824, it was closed as part of George Simpson's attempt to consolidate posts.

 In 1811, the NWC closed Fort des Épinettes and built a second Fort La Souris 200 yards from Brandon House#2.
 In June 1814, during the so-called Pemmican Wars, Miles Macdonell sent a group of men from the Red River Colony and seized some thirty tons of pemmican and other food at Fort La Souris.
 Some was taken to Brandon House but most was sent downriver to the River settlements.
 In 1821, the two companies merged and Brandon House was moved to the Fort La Souris site.

 Brandon House was re-established in 1828 to prevent the Indians from taking their trade to Pembina, North Dakota.
 The site was 12 miles upriver due to the lack of trees for building at the old site.
 It was closed when the area became trapped out and because of fear of attack by the Gros Ventres.
 Fort Ellice replaced it.

 Locations

+Brandon House was moved four times on the north bank of the Assiniboine River between Brandon, Manitoba, and the mouth of the Souris River, in what is now the Municipality of Glenboro-South Cypress.